brokenphilip/tmu2.0-scripts/README.md

 Aims to replicate flying checkpoint respawns from Trackmania (2020).
 Needs more testing.

 ## ScaredyPoint v1.0
-Makes the first checkpoint it finds run away from the player, as seen on my map: [[2.0] scaredypoint](https://tmnf.exchange/trackshow/11836842).
+Makes the first checkpoint it finds "flee" from the player, as seen on my TMNF track: [[2.0] scaredypoint](https://tmnf.exchange/trackshow/11836842).